AdobeDocs/journey-optimizer.en/help/using/content-management/test-profiles.md

 Before previewing or testing your content, you first need to select test profiles, which are additional recipients who do not match the defined targeting criteria.
 [Learn how to create test profiles](../audience/creating-test-profiles.md)

+>[!NOTE]
+>
+>In addition to test profiles, [!DNL Journey optimizer] also allows you to test different variants of your content by previewing it and sending proofs using sample input data uploaded from a CSV / JSON file, or added manually.
+[Learn how to test your content using sample input data](../test-approve/simulate-sample-input.md)

 To select test profiles, follow these steps:

 1. From the edit content screen of your message or in the Email Designer, click the **[!UICONTROL Simulate content]** button.